 AUTO REFRESH is used during normal operation of the SDRAM and is analogous to CAS#-BEFORE-RAS# (CBR) REFRESH in conventional DRAMs.
 This command is nonpersistent, so it must be issued each time a refresh is required.
-All active banks must be PRECHARGED prior to issuing a AUTO REFRESH command.
-The AUTO REFRESH command should not be issued until the minimum tRP has been met after the PRECHARGE command as shown in the operations section.
+All active banks must be PRECHARGED prior to issuing an AUTO REFRESH command.
+The AUTO REFRESH command should not be issued until the minimum ^tRP has been met after the PRECHARGE command as shown in the "Operations" section on page 20.